hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 ---

-# MC distributions
+# Samples

-In the previous episode, you were able to make basic plots of some physical variables using a few data samples from the Atlas open data dataset that we are using.
+As we mentioned before the goal is to reveal the decay of the Standard Model Higgs boson to two Z bosons and subsequently to four leptons
+(H->ZZ->llll), this is called as a "golden channel".

+For this tutorial we will use the ATLAS data collected during 2016 at a center-of-mass energy of 13 TeV, equivalent to 10fb⁻¹ of integrated luminosity.
-Here we will use all the 4 leptons final state samples that we have available for this tutorial, these are MC and data.
+Here we will use the available 4 leptons final state samples for simulated samples (Monte Carlo "MC") and data, that after a selection, we will reveal a narrow invariant mass peak at 125 GeV, the Higgs.

-The goal is to discover the Higgs component in data comparing the final distributions of MC and data in the mass of the 4 leptons variable.

-First we need to import matplotlib, pandas and numpy as usual:
+First we need to import pandas, numpy and the `matplotlib.pyplot` module under the name `plt`, as usual:
 ~~~
 import matplotlib.pyplot as plt
 %matplotlib inline